• Skip to primary navigation

 Like natto and tempeh, miso paste is a fermented food from soybeans.
 It’s often used to flavor soups and broths.
 Miso contains a variety of probiotics, including the incredibly healthy A. oryzae.

 It’s also an excellent source of prebiotics since miso is made with fiber-rich soybeans.
-It’s ideal in miso soup and easy to add to dishes like stir-fry, salad, and even pasta for a strong umami flavor.
+It’s ideal in miso soup and easy to add to stir-fry, salad, and even pasta for a strong umami flavor.

 Pickles